-In a recent development, the Minister announced an extension to the VFAS scheme, which will give commercial operators until June 2020 for the opportunity to submit an offer for consideration under the scheme.
+In a recent development, Minister Kelly announced an extension to the VFAS scheme, which will give commercial operators until June 2020 for the opportunity to submit an offer for consideration under the scheme.

-Given the significant benefit to recreational crabbing and fishing in the Peel-Harvey from a well-subscribed VFAS scheme, we support the Minister’s decision to allow commercial operators more time to give up their licence in light of the management review outcomes.
+Given the significant benefit to recreational crabbing and fishing in the Peel-Harvey from a well-subscribed VFAS scheme, we support Minister Kelly’s decision to allow commercial operators more time to give up their licence in light of the management review outcomes.

 Recfishwest will continue to keep you updated on further developments in this highly popular recreational fishery.